Hydroboration

 In organic chemistry, hydroboration refers to the addition of a hydrogen-boron bond to certain double and triple bonds involving carbon (C=C, C=N, C=O, and C≡C).
 This chemical reaction is useful in the organic synthesis of organic compounds.

 Hydroboration produces organoborane compounds that react with a variety of reagents to produce useful compounds, such as alcohols, amines, or alkyl halides.
-The most widely known reaction of the organoboranes is oxidation to produce alcohols typically by hydrogen peroxide.
-This type of reaction has promoted research on hydroboration because of its mild condition and a wide scope of tolerated alkenes.
-Another research subtheme is metal-catalysed hydroboration.
+The most widely known reaction of the organoboranes is oxidation to produce alcohols from alkenes.

 The development of this technology and the underlying concepts were recognized by the Nobel Prize in Chemistry to Herbert C. Brown.
-He shared the prize with Georg Wittig in 1979 for his pioneering research on organoboranes as important synthetic intermediates.